 • The ceilings of the Hoysala temples have extremely intricate and multi-tiered mural designs.

 • The pillars are lathe machined and mirror finished.

 • Jakanachari is the revered master craftsman behind most of the marvelous temples of this era.
 Legend has it that he was however challenged by his own son, Dankanacharya about a possible flaw in the sculpture made by his father.
 Jakanacharilost the challenge when a toad and water emerged out of an idol made by him after which he cut-off his right hand as a symbol of submission to his son’s skill.

-Shantala- the wife of King Vishnuvardhana (One of the most prominent Hoysala ruler) was so mesmerised by the Sculptures of the dancing ladies carved here in different postures, that she used to dance with these Madalikes or ShilaBalikas in her dreams.
+• Shantala, the wife of King Vishnuvardhana (One of the most prominent Hoysala ruler) was so mesmerised by the Sculptures of the dancing ladies carved here in different postures, it is believed that she used to dance with these Madalikes or ShilaBalikas in her dreams.

-Hoysalas founded their dynasty with Belur as the capital initially.
-Later, the capital was shifted to Halebeedu.
+The capital of the Hoysalas was shifted from Belur to Halebeedu, then called Dwarasamudra.
 The Hoysaleshwara temple is the most prominent among all.
 The monolithic statue of Nandi here, is the sixth largest in the world.